tonyjacobscloudpro/cdmo-edw-ingestion/README.md

 - Store the datasets in a landing zone (e.g., Azure Data Lake Storage or equivalent).
 - Use a metadata configuration file to dynamically process and route the datasets through the medallion architecture (Landing → Bronze → Silver → Gold).

 ### Step 1.
-Deploy the ARM Template to a new resource group to automate creation of required ADLS Storage Account and Containers for this project.
+Deploy the ARM Template to a new resource group to automate creation of Storage Account and Containers for this project.
 - Creates the following blob containers within the blob service for Medallion Architecture:
   - Landing Zone: Receives incoming source files and source for archive data.
       - Incoming: Incoming files go here.
 These files are removed after processing and put into archive.
 Data is not persisted.